 Common Causes of Polyuria

 The test is started in the morning by weighing the patient, obtaining venous blood to determine electrolyte concentrations and osmolality, and measuring urinary osmolality.
 Voided urine is collected hourly, and its specific gravity or, preferably, osmolality is measured.
 Dehydration is continued until orthostatic hypotension and postural tachycardia appear, ≥ 5% of the initial body weight has been lost, or the urinary concentration does not increase > 0.001 specific gravity or > 30 mOsm/L in sequentially voided specimens.
 Serum electrolytes and osmolality are again determined.
-Exogenous vasopressin is then given (5 units of aqueous vasopressin sc, 10 mcg desmopressin [DDAVP] intranasally, or 4 mcg IM or IV).
-Urine for specific gravity or osmolality measurement is collected one final time 60 min postinjection, and the test is terminated.
+Exogenous vasopressin is then given (5 units of aqueous vasopressin subcutaneously, 10 mcg desmopressin [DDAVP] intranasally, or 4 mcg IM or IV).
+Urine for specific gravity or osmolality measurement is collected one final time 60 minutes postinjection, and the test is terminated.

-CDI can be treated with hormone replacement and treatment of any correctable cause.
+Central diabetes insipidus can be treated with hormone replacement and treatment of any correctable cause.
 In the absence of appropriate management, permanent renal damage can result.

 Restricting salt intake may also help because it reduces urine output by reducing solute load.

-Desmopressin, a synthetic analog of vasopressinwith minimal vasoconstrictive properties, has prolonged antidiuretic activity lasting for 12 to 24 h in most patients and may be administered intranasally, sc, IV, or orally.
+Desmopressin, a synthetic analog of vasopressin with minimal vasoconstrictive properties, has prolonged antidiuretic activity, lasting for 12 to 24 hours in most patients, and may be administered intranasally, subcutaneously, IV, or orally.
 Desmopressin is the preparation of choice for both adults and children and is available as an intranasal solution in 2 forms.
 A dropper bottle with a calibrated nasal catheter has the advantage of delivering incremental doses from 5 to 20 mcg but is awkward to use.
 A spray bottle that delivers 10 mcg of desmopressin in 0.1 mL of fluid is easier to use but delivers a fixed quantity.

 At least 3 groups of nonhormonal drugs are useful in reducing polyuria:

-Central diabetes insipidus (CDI) is caused by a deficiency of vasopressin, which decreases the kidneys' ability to reabsorb water, resulting in massive polyuria (3 to 30 L/day).
+Central diabetes insipidus is caused by a deficiency of vasopressin, which decreases the kidneys' ability to reabsorb water, resulting in massive polyuria (3 to 30 L/day).

 The cause may be a primary genetic disorder or various tumors, infiltrative lesions, injuries, or infections that affect the hypothalamic-pituitary system.

-Diagnosis using a water deprivation test; patients cannot maximally concentrate urine following dehydration but can concentrate urine after receiving exogenous vasopressin.
+Diagnose using a water deprivation test; patients cannot maximally concentrate urine following dehydration but can concentrate urine after receiving exogenous vasopressin.

 Low vasopressin levels are diagnostic, but vasopressin levels are difficult to measure and the test is not routinely available.